As coronavirus cases continue to rise, some national lockdown measures have returned.

 Despite this, some industry leaders have decided against reopening at this time.

 Cameron Mackintosh, the West End producer behind Hamilton London, Les Miserables, Mary Poppins and The Phantom of the Opera, made the decision in June to delay all of his musicals until 2021, citing the ‘impossible constraints of social distancing’.
 And composer and impresario of musical theatre, Andrew Lloyd Webber told MPs in early September that it would be economically ‘impossible’ to open theatres with social distancing in place.

 - Find out more: how to get cinema-quality sound in your own home

 What will remain closed?

-Larger mass gatherings such as sporting events and concerts similarly remain cancelled or postponed for the foreseeable future, although places of worship have reopened with restrictions.
+Larger mass gatherings, such as sporting events and concerts in arenas and stadiums, remain cancelled or postponed for the foreseeable future, although trials with limited spectators and audience members are taking place.

 - Find out more: your rights on ticket refunds

 This story was first published on 23 June 2020 and has been updated.
 The latest update was on 23 September to include new government guidelines.